 Do Your Part!
 A County Responds to the First World War

 Experience local history by stepping into a setting inspired by an early 20th Century Porter County dining room and kitchen.
-This featured exhibit examines the effect World War I had on the everyday life of Porter County residents and shows how those residents organized, worked, and sacrificed in response.
+This award-winning featured exhibit examines the effect World War I had on the everyday life of Porter County residents and shows how those residents organized, worked, and sacrificed in response.

 From a bailly